-The loan is interest-free for five years; buyers are required to start paying interest on the loan after this period.
-As repayment is interest only, it does not reduce the amount owed.
-It is possible to repay all or part of the loan at any time, although a part payment must be at least 10% of the value of the home at the time of repayment.
+In England, the loan is interest-free for five years; buyers are required to start paying interest on the loan after this period.
+In Wales, the loan must be repaid within 25 years.
+In both countries it is possible to repay all, or part, of the shared equity loan at any time, subject to conditions.